tkmiriya/weakly_bound_h/README.md

 ![SU3 conf.](figs/SU3_ensembles.png)

-Summary of binding energies and its cutoff/volume dependence.
+Summary of binding energies and their cutoff/volume dependence.
 ![SU3 BE summary](figs/BE_summary_Nf3.png)

 * These binding energies are obtained as follows.

-1. Calculate the scattering phase shifts $\delta$ of level = 0 states for P000, P001, P011, P111 and P002 frames with total spin zero.
+1. Calculate the scattering phase shifts $\delta$ of level = 0 states for P000, P001, P011, P111 and P002 frames with total spin-zero.
 The errors are estimated from 95CI of bootstrap samples.
-2. Fit these 5 point using NLO ERE (next leading order effective range expansion) with the finite volume formula constraints correctly.
+2. Fit these 5 points using NLO ERE (next leading order effective range expansion) with the finite volume formula constraints correctly.
 3. Measure the intersection between NLO ERE and binding state condition $-\sqrt{-k^2}$, which can be converted into the binding energy.
 4. Take continuum limit.